antoine-tran/Hedera/README.md

 processing big textual data (both in MapReduce and non-MapReduce fashion), little has been focused on efficient processing of versioned document collections such as Web archives, revisions of collaborated documents (news articles or encyclopedia pages such as Wikipedia).
-Versioned documents have some following special features:
+As compared to traditional corpora, versioned documents have some following special features:

-    - One documents have several snapshots, each typically associated with one specific timestamps indicating the publication time
+- One documents have several snapshots, each typically associated with one specific timestamps indicating the publication time.
+Snapshots should not be considered independent documents, but rather children of a single document identity.

+- Document snapshots' contents are highly redundant.
+In practice, most of consecutive snapshots are generated to fix meticulous details, typos, etc. from the previous ones.